osrf/gazebo_tutorials/performance_metrics/tutorial.md

 ## Real time update rate

 We can modify the Real time update rate in the Physics Engine.
+In this case the Real time update rate is set to **10** which makes the simulation slower.
 As you may see the `sim_sensor_update_rate` in both cameras are the expected value 500 and 30.
-In this case the Real time update rate is equal to **10** which make the simulation slower.
-The fps are lower, it's able to generate almost 6 frames for the high speed camera and 2 for the regular camera each *real second*.
+The `real_sensor_update_rate` and `fps` (average framerate per second in *real time*) are lower since the simulation is running slower than real time, and sometimes they are 0 if samples are taken during a period where no camera updates occurred.

 ### Run the world with lockstep